okta/okta.github.io/_source/_standards/OAuth/index.md

 Based on the granted scopes, claims are added into the Access Token returned from the request.

-### Reserved scopes and claims
+### Reserved Scopes and Claims

-The Okta Authorization Server defines a number of reserved scopes and claims which can't be overridden.
+Okta defines a number of reserved scopes and claims which can't be overridden.

 * [Reserved scopes](#reserved-scopes)
 * [Reserved claims in the header section](#reserved-claims-in-the-header-section)